divyaYelmakanne/Build_Folio-Portfolio-Divya/README.md

 ## 🧑‍💻 About Me

 👋 Hii!
-I'm **Divya Yelmakanne**, a passionate B.E.
-Engineering student with a keen interest in building AI-powered and innovative solutions that make an impact.
+I'm **Divya Yelmakanne**, a passionate Engineering student with a keen interest in building AI-powered and innovative solutions that make an impact.

 ---